-3.5 Participants would choose the least invasive site of biopsy if given a choice of sites
+Participants would choose the least invasive site of biopsy if given a choice of sites

-Most participants in each group indicated that the invasiveness of the biopsy to obtain the initial tissue sample would not affect their willingness to use the organoid technology (Fig. 5A).
-Most participants chose the nose (175 (93%)), when they were also asked which site they would be more likely to choose if given a choice.
-(Fig. 5B).
-CF parents were more likely to choose all three sites, 14(26%) CF parents compared to 6(13%) non-CF parents, 4 (11%) CF adults and 6 (11%) non-CF adults.
+Most participants in each group indicated that the invasiveness of the biopsy to obtain the initial tissue sample would not affect their willingness to use the organoid technology (figure 5a).
+Most participants chose the nose (175 (93%)) when they were also asked which site they would be more likely to choose if given a choice (figure 5b).
+CF parents were more likely to choose all three sites, 14 (26%) CF parents compared to six (13%) non-CF parents, four (11%) CF adults and six (11%) non-CF adults.

-4. Discussion
+Discussion